- Designed to safely deliver drugs.

 About ST-001 nanoFenretinide

-- Our patented lead drug, ST-001 nanoFenretinide uses our Delivery Platform in
+• Our patented lead drug, ST-001 nanoFenretinide uses our Delivery Platform in combination with fenretinide, a drug with a well-documented safety profile.

-combination with fenretinide, a drug with a well-documented safety profile. - ST-001 is administered to the patient intravenously (IV).
+• ST-001 is administered to the patient intravenously (IV).

-and penetrate to the inside of the cell. - High concentrations of fenretinide are released which disrupts cellular DNA,
+• Once inside the cell, high concentrations of fenretinide are released which disrupts cellular DNA, causing the cancer cell to die.

 ST-001 is Clinical Trial Ready